 Collaborating with specialists from the other Marsh & McLennan Companies, we offer a wide range of management consulting, claims management support, reinsurance, human capital and employee health and benefits services.

-As the rail practice of the world’s largest insurance broker, we draw on the strength of our extensive insurance placements and our global network of more than 250 rail clients to bring relevant benchmarking data to help meet the needs of our clients.
+As the rail practice of the world’s largest insurance broker, we draw on the strength of our extensive insurance placements and our global network of rail clients to bring relevant benchmarking data to help meet the needs of our clients.
 Our services include benchmarking for insurance products as well as best practices to reduce your total cost of risk.

 Technical, Safety, and Risk Management Consulting Services